 Filing for bankruptcy, or filing a consumer proposal, does not discharge a lien against your property.
 If you go bankrupt on your CRA debt, the lien remains and – even worse – accrues interest over time.
 Even after your discharge from bankruptcy, the lien remains in force, until you eventually sell your home and the CRA’s priority is now second in line after the bank.

 If after all that the tax debt is still remaining, then and only then because of the bankruptcy, will the tax debt no longer be owing.

 Who Can Help?

 The bottom line here is that tax liens can cause serious problems and it’s best to seek our help to resolve your tax issues before it gets that far.
 Even if a lien is in place in order to secure the Crown’s interest, it’s best not to ignore the CRA.

 We have handled hundreds of liens, and will find the best solution for you.
-I might be re-financing your mortgage, paying out the lien, or temporarily lifting the lien in order to improve your arrangement with the CRA.
-Whatever the problem, no matter how complex, we’ve helped.
+It might be refinancing your mortgage, paying out the lien, or temporarily lifting the lien in order to improve your arrangement with the CRA.
+Whatever the problem, no matter how complex, we have helped and can help.